SAP-samples/abap-cheat-sheets/02_Structures.md

     themselves be, for example, structures or [internal tables](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninternal_table_glosry.htm "Glossary Entry").
 -   summarize different pieces of information, that is, data objects, that belong together.
-A typical example is the following: an address has several components like name, street, city, and so on.
+A typical example is the following: An address has several components like name, street, city, and so on.
 -   mostly serve as line types of internal tables and [database tables](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendatabase_table_glosry.htm "Glossary Entry").